Enashka/runpodlistener/README.md

    - Upload your credentials.json file when prompted
    - Complete the Google authentication process

+   > **Important**: When downloading credentials from Google Cloud Console, the file might be named something like "client_secret_XXXX.json".
+Make sure to rename it to exactly "credentials.json" before uploading.

 The script will automatically:
 - Create the necessary directory
 - Download all required files